grpc/grpc-go/Documentation/benchmark.md

 respectively.
 This is useful to simulate workloads with arbitrary payload sizes.

-The options takes a comma-separated list of file paths as value.
+The options take a comma-separated list of file paths as value.
 Each file must be a valid CSV file with three columns in each row.
 Each row represents a range of payload sizes (first two columns) and the weight associated with that range (third column).
 For example, consider the below file: